 We work together to highlight the various routes into ELC careers and are developing an even broader range of training practices to enable sustainable routes to suit individual circumstances.
 We're currently implementing a quality award scheme to continually improve the quality of ELC - more details to follow.

 As equal partners we respect, value and recognise all contributions

-We value the insight of the children, parent and carers across Aberdeen City to help us shape the current and future workforce
+We value the insight of the children, parents and carers across the North East of Scotland to help us shape the current and future workforce

 We openly share expertise, leadership roles and resource to realise our ambitions